 You will be sent a letter in the post offering you a scan for when you are 10 - 14 weeks pregnant.
 This scan will confirm your pregnancy, the number of babies and when you are expected to give birth.
-You will also be offered a test to find out how likely it is that your baby will have Down's Syndrome.
+You will also be offered a test to find out how likely it is that your baby will have Down's Syndrome, includes Edwards Syndrome or Pataus Syndrome.
 Your midwife can give you more information about this.